- 1. (Optional) Create separate workspaces

 Artifacts provide you with more freedom and flexibility when it comes to analyzing your research and sharing your insights.
 From independent atomic findings to detailed reports, you and your team can define the type of research outcome that suits your research results.

-In your account, you’ll find an initial set of Artifacts, each with a different purpose: Report, Findings, Affinity Maps, and more.
-They base on either a document-style or a whiteboard.
+In your account, you’ll find an initial set of Artifacts, each with a different purpose: Report, Findings, Affinity Maps, and more, based on either a document-style Note or a Whiteboard.

 Global tags